marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ![](/images/CorrMat12.PNG)

 ## Project Number 2: Itaú Binnario Competition
 This was actually **my first own project and my first competition**.
 It took place last year during October.
 This challenge was about predicting if a customer would buy one, more than one or none of a list of five different bank products (A-A, B-B, C-D, D-E , E-E).
 The competition was sponsored by Binnario.ai and Banco Itaú.
 Several databases were given: The first one containing 24 million transactions belonging to 79539 differente customers.
 The second one containing details of different campaigns that were made.
-The third one containing information about how customers were reached, the fourth about Communications with clients and the fifth database in which information of each customer was detailed.
+The third one containing information about communications with clients and the fourth database information of each customer was detailed.
 According to the platform, more than 70 different models were submitted.
 I ended up number 35 on the overall leaderboard.

 ### Exploratory Data Analysis
 First of all I began with the **Campaign** Database.
 The plots below show that campaings were focused on 4 out of 5 products, mainly on product A-A. Also, the month in which most of the campaings were made was March 2020.